VeIskar/Movie-Recommendation-System/README.md

 This project focuses on developing a movie recommendation system using various data science and machine learning techniques.
 Dataset used in the project can be found on: https://grouplens.org/datasets/movielens/ although movielens dataset was generated on 26 September 26, 2018 it includes data about 9742 movies.

 #### Features
-Integration of the project in Flask isn't complete and is still being developed.
+Integration of the project in Flask is complete with the kNN tf-idf and generic recommendation techniques in the current iteration.
+More features are however planned alongside with major frontend update whcih will be completed in the future.

-Jupyter file of my project is mostly complete (I still plan to change the code of some of the functions and descriptions) it leverages machine learning techniques to analyze user preferences and movie features.
-Here are the key components:
+Jupyter file of my project is complete it leverages machine learning techniques to analyze user preferences and movie features.
+Below are the key components:

 1. Generic Recommendation:
 - Method: Calculates the average rating of movies that have been rated by a specified minimum number of users.